About Us

 Our Editorial Approach

-As an independent investment research and information provider, at Probes Reporter we take our role in capital markets very seriously.
+As an independent investment research and information provider, at Disclosure Insight we take our role in capital markets very seriously.
 Producing the kind of reports and analysis that people can rely on informs our analytical and editorial approach to all of our work here.
 We are the first to say we can't guarantee to always get it right.
 But we do our very best.

 Beholden to no one, we follow the facts where they lead us, without fear or favor.
 We are indifferent to what a company makes, sells, does, or who is running it.
 Whether all the mutual funds or Wall Street analysts "love" a company, or all the hedge funds "hate" it means nothing to us.
 No one can pay us to write about a company or to change what our findings disclose.